-Mr. Katiraie (BS.
-BA.
-MBA) is the original inventor of all Back Up Sensors in cars, trucks and buses.
+Mr. Katiraie (BA.
+BS.
+MS. MBA) is the original inventor of all Back Up Sensors in cars, trucks and buses.

 A spiritual basis for creativity, happiness, a new way of life, reasoning, and thinking.